wp-media/wp-rocket-helpers/compatibility/wp-rocket-varnish-config/readme.md

-This helper is ideal if:
+This helper is useful if:

 - You use **Varnish behind a proxy** and WP Rocket purges the wrong IP or host.
 - You want to **target a specific internal Varnish address**.